flatiron/commandful/README.md

 # TODO

  - Add ability for relational resources
- - Add ability to execute remote methods
  - Add ability to make controller swappable.
-Currently, it's bind to a resourceful resource.
-Should be able to work with remote APIs.
+Currently, it's bound directly to a resourceful resource.
+Should be able to work with remote API servers.
  - Add Tests
  - Add better error handling ( Resourceful should return more generic errors, looks like couchdb response is being piped in )